-As far as using the Services is concerned, in which case data processing is not based on legal regulations, providing personal data is voluntary, but often necessary to be able to use the Services; in all other cases, the data are collected because of applicable legal regulations, of which the data controller shall inform data subjects in relevant information clauses dedicated to particular Services.
+As far as using the Services is concerned, in which case data processing is not based on legal regulations, providing personal data is voluntary, but often necessary to be able to use the Services; in all other cases, the data is collected because of applicable legal regulations, of which the data controller shall inform the data subjects in relevant information clauses dedicated to particular Services.

 8. Consent .Withdrawal of consent.

 The consent withdrawal request shall be considered immediately after it has been received.
 After the request has been considered, OPI PIB shall cease to process personal data for the purposes to which the data subject agreed in the consent.
-However, until the application is considered, a person may receive information from which he or she has resigned after withdrawing his or her consent, due to the time needed to consider the application in the OPI PIB systems.
+However, until the application is considered, a person may receive information from which he/she has resigned after withdrawing his or her consent, due to the time needed to consider the application in the OPI PIB systems.

-If OPI PIB has the data of persons for purposes other than those for the processing of which the consent was given (e.g. performance of contracts, services, demonstration of evidence, assertion of claims), it may continue to process them for such purposes, but on a different legal basis.
+If OPI PIB possesses the data of persons for purposes other than those for the processing of which the consent was given (e.g. performance of contracts, services, demonstration of evidence, assertion of claims), it may continue to process them for such purposes, but on a different legal basis.

 If a request to withdraw the consent is made on the phone, further verification may be required to confirm a person’s identity.